xhpwn/WDC-Beginner/README.md

 # WDC-Beginner

 ## About
-A folder of code and meeting slides for the Beginner Track of the Purdue Web Dev Club.
+A folder of code and meeting slides for the Beginner Track of the Purdue Web Dev Club. <br>
 Open each meeting's folder for updated code and slides from the previous meeting.

 ## Setup